GregUtas/robust-services-core/docs/RSC-Diplomacy.md

 `namespace Diplomacy`.
 * In the list of `Singleton` invocations, comment out all of them and uncomment the one for `DipModule`.
+* DAIDE Server 0.38, which can be downloaded from the [DAIDE](http://www.daide.org.uk) site, only supports IPv4, so change `SysIpL2Addr::SupportsIPv6` to `return false`.

 If you've already developed a bot, rebasing it onto RSC will require a bit of work because some of the interfaces have changed.
 However, it shouldn't prove too difficult.
 Note that